Can I Add My Girlfriend Or Boyfriend To My Car Insurance?

 What Is Permissive Use?

-1. Member of household: If your significant other lives with you and plans to drive your vehicle, they need to be added to your car insurance policy.
+- Member of your household: If your significant other lives with you and plans to drive your vehicle (even just occasionally), they need to be added to your car insurance policy.

-2. Uninsured: If your girlfriend or boyfriend is uninsured, your insurance company probably won’t allow you to grant that person permissive use.
+- Uninsured: If your girlfriend or boyfriend is uninsured, your insurance company may not cover them under permissive use.

-3. Little to no driving experience: If your partner has little to no driving experience, they may not be covered under your permissive use clause.
+- Little to no driving experience: If your partner has very little driving experience, they may not be covered under your permissive use clause.

 When Should I Add My Boyfriend Or Girlfriend To My Car Insurance?